awslabs/amazon-eks-ami/nodeadm/doc/api.md

 #### NodeConfig

-NodeConfig is the Schema for the nodeconfigs API
+NodeConfig is the primary configuration object for `nodeadm`.

 | Field | Description |
 | --- | --- |